 The infographic above gives guidelines on ounces for the average man, woman, and additional liquid if you are an athlete.
 You can also use the following basic equation:

 Before you consider wearing adult diapers with how much you may be needing to use the restroom consuming that amount of liquid, let me let you in on a little secret – this number can also include water in food.
 Water and other beverages will supply 70 to 80% of our intake for the day, while foods will contribute to the remainder.

 What's Your Pee Look Like (Not Trying to Be Creepy)

-If drinking water consistently really is a struggle for you, spice things up by adding slices of fruits, vegetables, and/or herbs.
-Fruits may include orange slices, fresh assorted berries (or frozen!), cucumber slices, watermelon slices, lemon and lime slices.
+If drinking water consistently really is a struggle for you, spice things up by adding slices of fruits, vegetables, or herbs.
+Fruits may include orange slices, fresh or frozen assorted berries, cucumber slices, watermelon slices, lemon and lime slices.
 Herbs can be anything from mint, sage, cinnamon sticks, and basil—explore!

-Another tip is to buy a "water timer bottle" such as the one on the right from Shantel Cook Designs.
+Another tip is to buy a "water timer bottle".
 When it’s in sight, it’s in mind, allowing you not only easy access, but an easy decision when you need a drink.